Cloning Vector: Definition, Types, Examples, Diagram, Technique

 What is a Cloning Vector?

 Cloning vectors were discovered back in the 1970s when recombinant DNA technology appeared.
-The first vectors, for instance, plasmid pBR322, were designed for replication inside bacterial cells, thus signifying the very beginning of modern genetic engineering.
+The first vectors, for example, plasmid pBR322, were designed for replication inside bacterial cells, thus signifying the very beginning of modern genetic engineering.

 Essential Features of Cloning Vectors